 5. If you've missed your firm offer, don’t panic.
 First, call the university.
 As fewer people do the IB in the UK, you should be able to get through quite quickly.
 Have your UCAS ID ready for when you call them and see what they say.
 If your firm is still happy to take you, congratulations, you’re in!

-6. The university might instead ask you to call back on A-level results day on 17 August, when they will be in a position to confirm.
+6. The university might instead ask you to call back on A-level results day when they will be in a position to confirm.
 Unfortunately this will mean more waiting.
 You can turn this into an advantage by looking into other options that may be available through Clearing.
 This will provide you with the opportunity to be more prepared and approach the situation with a more level head in August.
 If worst comes to worst, you’re still got your insurance.

 7. If you missed both your firm and your insurance, the same still applies.
 You should call your firm and insurance and see what they say.
 However, if you've missed both, look into the options available to you in Clearing.
 Clearing vacancies are advertised from the beginning of July, and if you’re willing to be flexible on your uni and course then it's very likely you'll find a place.